• Skip to primary navigation

 • This Meyer lemon ricotta pound cake is a family favourite.
 Sweet and salty, soft and moist, you don’t need frosting or glaze to enjoy it!

-• Meanwhile, the chocolate fans in your life will be forever grateful when you make a batch of these delightful chocolate chip ricotta muffins.
+• The chocolate fans in your life will be forever grateful when you make a batch of these delightful chocolate chip ricotta muffins.
 It’s the perfect excuse to eat chocolate for breakfast!

 Plus, check out this delicious collection of recipe ideas for what to do with that leftover ricotta cheese in your fridge.